 - Wondering What to Pack for Jordan?
 We got you covered here.

 It’s best to bring a pair of breathable shoes to walk around Jordan.
-The heat here is intense.
+The hear in Jordan is intense.
 This means if you don’t want your feet to always feel sweaty and stinky wear cool and comfortable shoes.

 I love the Allbird Tree Runners for their breathability in situations like this.
 I’ve been going strong in them for two years!
 Check out my other recommendations on women’s shoes, and the best men’s travel shoes.